25 most common SEO mistakes

 Search engines hate promotions and self-glorification.
 Unless, of course, you pay for it, but that is not SEO.
 That is called SEA (Search Engine Advertising).

 Search engines want to provide their users with relevant and up-to-date information.
 Of course, you can promote yourself in this, but that should certainly not prevail if you want to rank.

 10. Unstructured articles

 There is nothing more annoying than having to listen to someone telling an unstructured - and therefore incoherent - story.
 Search engines think the same way.
-Articles should have a logical structure with a title, an introduction, and logical headings per paragraph.
+Articles should have a logical structure with a title, (the so called H1), an introduction, and logical headings per paragraph.